Jamaat-e-Islami Pakistan: Syed Abul A'la Maududi (1941–1972)

 Maududi opposed British rule but also opposed the Muslim nationalist movement (nationalism being un-Islamic) and their plan for a circumscribed "Muslim state".
-Maududi agitating instead for an "Islamic state" covering the whole of India – this despite the fact, Muslims made up only about one quarter of India's population.
+Maududi agitating instead for an "Islamic state" covering the whole of India – this even though Muslims made up only about one quarter of India's population.

-Jamaat-e-Islami thus actively opposed the partition of India, with its leader Maulana Abul A'la Maududi arguing that concept violated the Islamic doctrine of the ummah.
+Jamaat-e-Islami thus actively opposed the partition of India, with its leader Maulana Abul A'la Maududi arguing that the concept violated the Islamic doctrine of the ummah.
 The Jamaat-e-Islami saw the partition as creating a temporal border that would divide Muslims from one another.

 Founding of JIP in colonial India

 Jamaat-e-Islami was founded in colonial India on August 26, 1941 at Islamia Park in the city of Lahore, before the Partition of India.
 JIP began as an Islamist social and political movement.
 Seventy-five people attended the first meeting and became the first members of the movement.
 Maulana Amin Ahsan Islahi, Maulana Naeem Siddiqui, Maulana Muhammad Manzoor Naumanai and Maulana Abul Hasan Ali Hasani Nadwi (although he left after a few years) were among the founders of Jamaat-e-Islami along with Syed Abul Ala Maududi.

 Maududi saw his group as a vanguard of Islamic revolution following the footsteps of early Muslims who gathered in Medina to found an Islamic state.
 JIP was and is strictly and hierarchically organised in a pyramid-like structure, working toward the common goal of establishing an ideological Islamic society, particularly though educational and social work, under the leadership of its emirs (commanders or leaders).
 As a vanguard party, its fully-fledged members (arkan) are intended to be leaders and devoted to the party, but there is also a category of much more numerous sympathisers and workers (karkun).

 The emir is obliged by the party constitution to consult an assembly called the shura.
 The JIP also developed sub-organisations, such as those for women and students.
-JIP began by volunteering in refugee camps; performing social work; opening hospitals and medical clinics and by gathering the skins of animals sacrificed for Eid-ul-Azha.
+JIP began by volunteering in refugee camps; performing social work; opening hospitals and medical clinics, and gathering the skins of animals sacrificed for Eid-ul-Azha.

 JIP had a number of unique features.
 All members, including its founder Mawdudi, uttered the shahadah – the traditional act of converts to Islam – when they joined.
-This was a symbolic gesture of conversion to a new Islamic perspective, but to some implied that "the Jamaat stood before Muslim society as Islam before jahiliyah", (pre-Islamic ignorance).
+This was a symbolic gesture of conversion to a new Islamic perspective, but to some implied that "the Jamaat stood before Muslim society as Islam before jahiliyah" (pre-Islamic ignorance).
 After Pakistan was formed, it forbade Pakistanis to take an oath of allegiance to the state until it became Islamic, arguing that a Muslim could in clear conscience render allegiance only to God.